ErpNetDocs/webclient/introduction/how-to/filtering-expresions.md

-# Web Client navigator – filtering expressions
+# How to use filtering expressions

-In the **ERP Web Client** platform, filtering expressions within the data filters of navigators allow you to access various time periods as needed.
+Filtering expressions within data filters of navigators allow you to access various time periods as needed.

-## How to use filtering expressions

 To use a filtering expression, start by accessing a navigator such as **Orders** within **Sales**.
 If the filter row is not currently visible, you can make it appear by accessing the navigators menu and selecting **Show filter row** from the dropdown options.